TheOdinProject/curriculum/foundations/html_css/css-foundations/inspecting-html-and-css.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

-- This article about how we can [utilize css overview in the developer tools](https://www.freecodecamp.org/news/how-to-use-css-overview-in-chrome-developer-tools/) to check the colors, font styles, media-queries, etc. used on a particular webpage.
+- This article about how we can [utilize CSS overview in the developer tools](https://www.freecodecamp.org/news/how-to-use-css-overview-in-chrome-developer-tools/) to check the colors, font styles, media-queries, etc. used on a particular webpage.